etijskens/wip/docs/installation.md

 ## Prerequisites

 In order to make full use of wiptools, it is higly recommended to first create a github account for storing your work with `git` version controlled.
 If you do not already have a GitHub account,

 * create one at [Signing up for a new GitHub account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account), and

 * create a (classic) personal access token following [these instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).
 This is a kind of password for accessing your github repositories.
 When creating a GitHub personal access token for use with wiptools, make sure that you check the scopes `repo` and `read:org`.
+Store the access token in a file and remember its location.

 ## Installing on a workstation

-`Wiptools` is published on [PyPI](https://pypi.org/), and hence it can be installed with its dependencies as:
+`Wiptools` is Python CLI published on [PyPI](https://pypi.org/).
+To install, make sure that you have Python 3.9 or later and run:

 ```shell
 > pip install wiptools